SEARCH

 If you love gorgeous flowers, consider growing poppies in your home garden.
 Blooming early in the growing season, they definitely steal the show.

-Grow Poppies for Their Simple Beauty
+Grow Poppies

-This is simply about the essential, gobsmackingly beautiful, soul-restoring service that the poppy plays in the spring garden.
-It’s a show stopper of the best kind: waiting until the noisy spring flowering bulbs have faded out and before the trademarks of a vibrant summer garden have begun, poppies demonstrate the power of one and how brilliant repetition can be in a garden.
+Waiting until the noisy spring flowering bulbs have faded out and before the icons of a vibrant summer garden have begun, poppies demonstrate the power of one and how brilliant repetition can be in a garden.

 Which is my way of saying, I am smitten.